bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence.rst

    Here you have to choose a database configuration which will be the data source of this persistence unit.
 Means all the data are loaded and stored within this database.
-Go to the :ref:`database-configuration-editor` to configure available datasources.
+Go to the :ref:`database-configuration-editor` to configure available data sources.

-   There is also an ``IvySystemDatabase`` datasource which points to the current System Database.
+   There is also an ``IvySystemDatabase`` data source which points to the current System Database.
 Normally you would prefer your own database to split valuable customer data from the system data.